 MiCA Regulation

-In May 2023, the Council of the European Union (EU) adopted the Regulation on crypto-assets markets (MiCA), which will establish a single EU-level legal framework for this industry.
-The MiCA Regulation was published in the Official Journal of the EU on June 9, 2023.
-The MiCA Regulation will apply from 30 December 2024, except for Titles III and IV, which will apply from 30 June 2024.
+In May 2023, the Council of the European Union (EU) adopted the Regulation on markets in crypto-assets (MiCA), establishing a single EU-level legal framework for this industry.
+The Regulation will apply from 30 December 2024.

 The aim of the MiCA framework is to create a completely new and unitary crypto-asset regulatory regime in all EU Member States, to promote innovation development and wider use of distributed ledger technology (DLT) while maintaining financial stability and protecting investors against risks.

-The implementation of these MiCA objectives will allow, in a safe regulated environment, for the development and expansion of the number of companies working in the fast-growing crypto-asset sector in Latvia.
+Achieving these aims will enable the development and expansion of the number of companies operating in the rapidly growing crypto-asset sector in Latvia, within a secure and regulated environment.

-MiCA is part of the EU digital finance strategy, which aims to support the development of digital finance while mitigating the associated risks.
+MiCA is a component of the European Commission's digital finance strategy, designed to support the growth of digital finance while mitigating the related risks.

-The MiCA regulation will apply to legal and natural persons and businesses involved in crypto-asset issuance, offers to the public, admission to trading or providing services related to crypto-assets in the EU, and any transactions or activities related to crypto-assets.
+The MiCA framework applies to legal and natural persons and companies involved in crypto-asset issuance, offers to the public, admission to trading or providing services related to crypto-assets in the EU, and any transactions or activities related to crypto-assets.

-The MiCA regulation applies to all types of crypto-assets which are not covered by any of the existing EU national legislation governing financial services, including: asset-referenced tokens, e-money tokens and other crypto-assets other than asset-referenced or e-money tokens.
+The MiCA framework applies to all types of crypto-assets which are not covered by any existing legal acts of EU Member States governing financial services, including: asset-referenced tokens, e-money tokens and other crypto-assets other than asset-referenced or e-money tokens.

 Asset-referenced tokens

-This type of crypto-assets that is not an e- money token and that purpose is to maintain a stable value by referencing to any other value or rights or combination thereof, including one or several official currencies.
+The purpose of this type of crypto-assets other than an e-money token is to maintain a stable value by referencing to any other value or rights or a combination thereof, including one or several official currencies.

 An example of this type of crypto-asset is a relatively new type of crypto-assets, stablecoins.
-They may be pegged to a specific currency (such as the US dollar, the euro) or a basket of currencies, or to other types of crypto-assets or their basket, with a view to reducing price volatility.
+They may be pegged to several official currencies of the country (such as the US dollar, the euro), to assets (such as gold), to other types of crypto-assets or their basket to reduce price volatility.

 E-money tokens